-Interview with Carolyn “Ravensong” Burkhart, First Woman to Solo Thru-Hike the Pacific Crest Trail (PCT)
+Interview with Carolyn “Ravensong” Burkhart, 1st Woman to Solo Thru-Hike the PCT

 There is a Kamala Harris (as in the new U.S. Vice President) of the Pacific Crest Trail (PCT) — the first woman to be in that role, but certainly not the last.
 Carolyn “Ravensong” Burkhart was the first woman to solo thru-hike the PCT from Mexico to Canada in 1976.